Siheung Citizen FC: Gléguer Zorzin Era (2017-2018)

 Gléguer Zorzin from Brazil, Kike Liñero Assistant Manager, took the reins in 2017 and led the team to second place in the K3 League Basic, the lower division of the restructured K3 League.
 They went one better in 2018 and won the league, gaining automatic promotion to the K3 League Advance.

 Jeong Seon-uh (2019-2020)

 In 2019 Jeong Seon-uh took over as manager.
 The club finished safely in mid-table, but the Korea Football Association implemented their plan to combine the National League and the K3 league, and two new leagues, the K3 League and K4 League were formed.
 Siheung City FC was placed in the lower decision, the K4 League.

-Park Seung-soo (2021-current)
+Park Seung-soo (2021–current)

 Park Seung-soo joined the team in 2021.
-Siheung City FC would be his first senior team, having previously managed at Middle School, High School and University level.
-He led the team to promotion in his first season, to a top half finish every season, including the 2024 K3 League title.
+Siheung City FC would be his first senior team, having previously managed at the Middle School, High School and University levels.
+He led the team to promotion in his first season, followed by a top-half finish every season, including the 2024 K3 League title.